bkw777/rgb2vga/README.md

 Start

 ## Assemble
+- Remove the acrylic cover from the DE0-Nano
 - Put the RGB2VGA and DE0-Nano together with the trim pot on the same side as the USB connector.
 - For TANDY Color Computer 3, leave all dip switches off, except turn the Artifact switch on.
 For some games, turn Artifact off as desired.